openedx/edx-documentation/en_us/install_operations/source/platform_releases/birch.rst

 If you download the Vagrant box through BitTorrent, you must add the box to Vagrant before continuing with the installation process.

-* For Devstack installations, run the following command.
+* For devstack installations, run the following command.

    .. code-block:: bash

      $ vagrant box add /path-to-downloaded-box/vagrant-images-birch-2-devstack.box --name birch-devstack-2

-* For Fullstack installations, run the following command.
+* For fullstack installations, run the following command.

    .. code-block:: bash